jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 _This is a Twitter feed for the Ontario Police.
-It tells everyone about crashes in real-tme.
 People on this list—right now—are living through Smithereens in some way.
-That pain used to only be felt by the unlucky few, but by making it common knowledge, we can all feel the pain and use mass-collaboration to solve it using the life saving rules of the Life Star._
+That pain used to only be felt by the unlucky few.
+By making frontline pain common knowledge, we can solve it using the life saving rules of the Life Star._

 ## The Life Star